junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "So you are living in a dead secret community's secret base, with a locked-up Devil in it.
 And you want the Devil to basically willingly self-sacrifice in order to save the whole world and all the remaining angels and the falling souls."
 Ellen summarizes slowly.

-"And by Devil, we're talking about the same Devil we ran into last time with those demons and Hellhounds before the Apocalypse?"
+"And by Devil, we're talking about the same Devil we ran into last time with those demons and Hellhounds and the Apocalypse?"
 Jo adds, eyes straight on Dean.

 Dean winces, looking away.
 "Yes," he admits, tasting a bitterness on his tongue.
 "And we probably also have to help Lucifer get stronger, more powerful and brighter, to even think of making it work."

-Bobby says decisively, glancing around the crowd, "We should all go to bunker, then."
+Bobby says resolutely, glancing around the crowd, "We should all go to bunker, then."

 Dean nods, "Thinking the same here."